 - Intellectual Property Primer and Contractual Issues, NCURA Spring Meeting, Annapolis MD, 4/27/09

 - George R. McGuire, Blaine T. Bettinger, How the Supreme Court Got It Right in Mayo v.
 Prometheus, The SciTech Lawyer, Volume 10, Issue 1, Fall 2013

 - George R. McGuire, Nelson A. Blish, Stephen H. Shaw, Reexamining Reexamination: An Alternative to Patent Litigation, Acc Docket, September 2009

-- Adjunct Professor, Computer Law, Internet Law, and Entertainment Law, Syracuse University College of Law
+- Adjunct Professor of Internet Law, Syracuse University College of Law

 - Editorial Advisory Board, Journal of the Association of University Technology Managers (AUTM)

 - Board of Trustees (Board Chair 2004-2006), Make-A-Wish Foundation of Central New York

 - Foundation Board of Directors, Milton J. Rubenstein Museum of Science and Technology (MOST)

 - Board of Trustees, March of Dimes of Central New York

 - Advisory Board, New York State Science and Technology Law Center